Are you counting calories, cutting carbs or eating boring foods, but still struggling with excess weight gain?

 Here’s what my research on this topic has revealed.

-First, wheat is not evil.
+First, wheat is not inherently evil or bad.

 This is very different from many decades ago when bread dough had to go through an 18-24 hour fermentation process with yeast.